Google Pixel 4a 5G vs Pixel 4 XL

 Conclusion

-If the display, performance, and design are more important to you, then choose the Google Pixel 4 XL.
-But if the sound is more of a priority – go for the Google Pixel 4a 5G.
+If the display, performance, gaming, connectivity, and design are more important to you, then choose the Google Pixel 4 XL.
+But if the camera, battery life, and sound are more of a priority – go for the Google Pixel 4a 5G.

 Cast your vote